- Welcome Message

-The Mirfield Free Grammar and Sixth Form Multi-Academy Trust has responsibility for admissions to the Academy and plans to offer 221 places (planned admission number) at age 11 in September 2018.
-To apply for a place at The Mirfield Free Grammar and Sixth Form, an applicant must complete the Secondary Common Application Form (SCAF) supplied by their home Local Authority and return it as instructed by the Local Authority.
+The MFG Academies Trust has responsibility for admissions to the Academy and plans to offer 221 places (admission number) at age 11 in September 2019.
+To apply for a place at The Mirfield Free Grammar (the ‘Academy’), an applicant must complete the Secondary Common Application Form (SCAF) supplied by their home Local Authority and return it as instructed by the Local Authority.
 It is very important that the form is returned by the closing date because forms received after this date will be treated as “late”.
 Late applications are not dealt with until all those received on time have been through the application process.

-The Academy will admit children with Statements of Special Educational Needs where The Mirfield Free Grammar and Sixth Form is named on the Statement.
+The Academy will admit children with a Statement of Special Educational Needs where The Mirfield Free Grammar is named on the Statement.

 If the number of applicants exceeds the number of available places, the following priorities will apply:

-a) looked after children and previously looked after children (please see note below)
+- a) looked after children and previously looked after children